openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 ### Developing Widget Events

 You can set router and message events for components on a widget.
-The router event applies to ability redirection, and the message event applies to custom click events.
+The router event applies to UIAbility redirection, and the message event applies to custom click events.

 The key steps are as follows:

 1. Set the **onclick** field in the HML file to **routerEvent** or **messageEvent**, depending on the **actions** settings in the JSON file.

 2. Set the router event.

    - **action**: **"router"**, which indicates a router event.
-   - **abilityName**: name of the ability to redirect to (PageAbility component in the FA model and UIAbility component in the stage model).
+   - **abilityName**: name of the UIAbility to redirect to (PageAbility component in the FA model and UIAbility component in the stage model).
 For example, the default UIAbility name of the stage model created by DevEco Studio is EntryAbility.
-   - **params**: custom parameters passed to the target ability.
+   - **params**: custom parameters passed to the target UIAbility.
 Set them as required.
-The value can be obtained from **parameters** in **want** used for starting the target ability.
+The value can be obtained from **parameters** in **want** used for starting the target UIAbility.
 For example, in the lifecycle function **onCreate** of the main ability in the stage model, you can obtain **want** and its **parameters** field.

 3. Set the message event.

    - **action**: **"message"**, which indicates a message event.
    - **params**: custom parameters of the message event.
 Set them as required.
 The value can be obtained from **message** in the widget lifecycle function **onFormEvent()**.

 The following is an example:

 - HML file:

   ```html
   <div class="container">